Associations Forum National Conference

 • The future mix of hybrid, virtual and in-person events

-• Increasing costs and its impact on planning future events
+• Increasing event costs and its impact

-Sponsored by Business Events Geelong.
+Sponsored by

 Speakers: